mozman/ezdxf/docs/source/tutorials/getting_data.rst

 Retrieve entities by query language
 -----------------------------------

-Inspired by the `jQuery <http://www.jquery.com>`_ framework, `ezdxf` provides a flexible query language for DXF entities.
-All Layout types have a :meth:`~ezdxf.layouts.BaseLayout.query` method to start an entity query or use the :meth:`ezdxf.query.new` function.
+`ezdxf` provides a flexible query language for DXF entities.
+All layout types have a :meth:`~ezdxf.layouts.BaseLayout.query` method to start an entity query or use the :meth:`ezdxf.query.new` function.

 The query string is the combination of two queries, first the required entity query and second the optional attribute